Kathy3552/katherinesdee/README.md

 ## Running tests

 There are some lint tests in place to ensure each Topic is formatted in the way we expect.
 GitHub Actions will run the tests automatically.
-If you want to run the tests yourself locally, you will need Ruby and Bundler installed.
+If you ⁰
 You can run the tests using:

 ```bash
 bundle install
 bundle exec rubocop
 ```
+explore
 ## Licenses

 Content is released under [CC-BY-4.0]https://github.com/Kathy3552/katherinesdee/actions